Are you experiencing back, neck or shoulder pain?

 Do you want to feel more comfortable in your body?

 If your answer is yes to any of these, you have come to the right place.
-The Alexander Technique may help you restore a sense of natural ease, calm and poise and in doing so, may help alleviate many of the aches and pains of modern living.
+The Alexander Technique can help you restore a sense of natural ease, calm and poise and in doing so, may help alleviate many of the aches and pains of modern living.

 What is the Alexander Technique?

 The Alexander Technique is a way of learning how to release long-standing habitual patterns of muscular tension that, over time, cause pain, discomfort or a general sense that we could be functioning better in our everyday lives.
-It is frequently described as a practical form of embodied mindfulness that moves mindfulness beyond mental awareness to perceiving and understanding the mind and body as a psychophysical unity.

-Lessons in the Alexander Technique teach us how to 'undo' these unnecessary or unhelpful patterns of tension by becoming aware of our habits.
+Lessons in the Alexander Technique teach us how to "undo" unnecessary or unhelpful patterns of tension by becoming aware of our habits.
 We learn how these habits are interfering with our natural state of ease, comfort and well-being.
 Once we become aware of them, we can choose whether to react in our habitual way to stimuli, which may have caused us pain or discomfort, or we can learn how to stop reacting in the old habitual way and choose to respond differently which has profound and beneficial effects on all areas of our lives.

 Is the Alexander Technique for me?